-Filers with gross income of \$10,000 or less as described above, don't have to complete Schedule A, Parts III though X (however, refer to applicable Parts of Schedule A when completing Schedule A, Part I, column (A) and in determining the deductible expenses to include on Schedule A, Part I, line 13, column (B)).
+Filers with gross income of \$10,000 or less as described above, don't have to complete Schedule A, Parts III though X (except as described above because certain entries must be made in those sections to populate lines in Part I and II).
+However, refer to applicable Parts of Schedule A when completing Schedule A, Part I, column (A) and in determining the deductible expenses to include on Schedule A, Part I, line 13, column (B).